 4) “My eyelashes grow straight out!”
 Due to genetics, some people’s eyelashes grow out straight rather than curled upwards.
 This can happen regardless of lash length.
 Makeup Fix: An eyelash curler will instantly solve the problem.
 It takes a little practice, but once you get used to it, you’ll probably love the effect.
 If your lashes don’t stay curled for long, you can blast your curler with hot air from your hair dryer for about 15 seconds before curling.
 The heat helps mold the lashes into a curl.

 5) “My eyebrows are different!”
 Like they say, eyebrows are sisters, not twins.
 One may be longer or thicker than the other, or may have a higher arch.
 This is just another symmetry thing, in combination with genetics, which can make hair thicker on one side.
 Makeup Fix: Your best bet is to first get a professional brow shaping.
-Ten bucks says you like one brow more than the other, so tell your esthetician/threader/brow shaper which brow is your star pupil so that he or she can shape the other brow to match.
+Ten bucks says you like one brow more than the other, so tell your esthetician/threader/brow shaper which brow is your star pupil so that they can shape the other brow to match.
 You can also thicken or extend a thinner or shorter brow with brow powder or pencil.

 6) “My eyebrows have a bald spot!”
 Probably half of the clients I work on have a patchy area on their brows, usually at the front (close to the nose).
 Especially if you consistently over-tweezed this area at one point (hello, freshmen year of high school), you’ll probably find that the hair doesn’t grow there anymore.
 Makeup Fix: An angled brush + some brow powder/pencil.
 Super easy fix.